Ghulam Kadir: Leader of the Rohilla

+After his father's death on 21 January 1785, Ghulam Kadir was able to assert himself as his successor and leader of the Rohilla, inheriting his father's estates under the title Najib-ud-daula Hoshyar Jang.
+He began his rule by seizing the lands of his relatives, including those of his uncle Afzal Khan, regaining the territories, which were formerly held by his grandfather Najib-ud-Daula, and strengthening his ancestral fort at Ghausgarh.
+His determination gained him the respect of the regional Sikh chiefs.

 Campaign against Shah Alam II

-After the death of his father on 21 January 1785, Ghulam Kadir was able to assert himself as his father's successor and leader of the Rohilla.

 Appointment as Mir Bakhshi and regent in September 1787

-In 1787 Ghulam Kadir wished to step into his father's and grandfather's footsteps and become Mir Bakhshi of the Mughal Empire.
+In 1787 Ghulam Kadir wished to follow in his father's and grandfather's footsteps and become Mir Bakhshi of the Mughal Empire.
 To accomplish this feat, he demanded an audience with the emperor.
 At the Mughal court, the nazir – the superintendent of the Shah's harem –, Manzur Ali Khan (also transliterated as "Munsoor Ali Khan"), supported Ghulam Kadir's cause against Maratha resistance.
 According to the historian Jadunath Sarkar, the nazir – who is said to have personally saved Ghulam Kadir's life in Ghausgarh in 1777 – intended to use him to curb Hindu influence over the Mughal emperor.

 As there were not enough men to defend Delhi, Ghulam Kadir entered the city on 26 August 1787 and was presented to the emperor by the nazir.
-On 5 September 1787 he entered the city again, this time ahead of 2,000 men.
-This action forced Shah Alam II to reluctantly establish him as Mir Bakhshi and regent of the Mughal empire and granting him the title amir al-umara.
+On 5 September 1787 he entered the city again, this time at the head of 2,000 men.
+This action forced Shah Alam II to reluctantly establish him as Mir Bakhshi and regent of the Mughal empire and to grant him the title amir al-umara.